RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 In order to use the Kubernetes plugin for AWS, Roadie requires read-only access via a cross account AWS role in your account, or [a Broker connection](#via-broker).

-ℹ️ Note: The cross account AWS role is the approach recommended by AWS for this type of access.
+ℹ️ NB: The cross account AWS role is the approach recommended by AWS for this type of access.
 See the following docs for more context:
  * Assuming Role [learn more](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html)
  * Cross Account Federation [learn more](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html)
  * Kubernetes RBAC [learn more](https://kubernetes.io/docs/reference/access-authn-authz/rbac/)